replicatedhq/troubleshoot/docs/support-bundle.md

 ## support-bundle

-Generate a support bundle
+Generate a support bundle from a Kubernetes cluster or specified sources

 ### Synopsis

-A support bundle is an archive of files, output, metrics and state from a server that can be used to assist when troubleshooting a Kubernetes cluster.
+Generate a support bundle, an archive containing files, output, metrics, and cluster state to aid in troubleshooting Kubernetes clusters.

+If no arguments are provided, specs are automatically loaded from the cluster by default.

+**Argument Types**:
+1. **Secret**: Load specs from a Kubernetes Secret.
+Format: "secret/namespace-name/secret-name[/data-key]"
+2. **ConfigMap**: Load specs from a Kubernetes ConfigMap.
+Format: "configmap/namespace-name/configmap-name[/data-key]"
+3. **File**: Load specs from a local file.
+Format: Local file path
+4. **Standard Input**: Read specs from stdin.
+Format: "-"
+5. **URL**: Load specs from a URL.
+Supports HTTP and OCI registry URLs.

 ```
 support-bundle [urls...] [flags]